-It should be noted that the estimated construction costs would not be of value as it would reflect the impact of the recent global pandemic and supply chain shortages on material and labour costs.
+It should be noted that the estimated construction costs reflect the impact of the recent global pandemic and supply chain shortages on material and labour costs.
 These costs have dramatically increased over the last three years - often doubling.
 We expect market conditions to begin to settle down now that the Bank of Canada has begun trying to reduce inflation.
 This should have a favourable impact on future construction costs - especially if the Township plans to proceed with a phased construction approach.
-In addition, as this needs assessment includes additional space for Engineering and administration, it would be best to reconsider costing as part of the overall site develop when lands are purchased and site layout and building details are considered.